St. John's Red Storm: Women's Basketball

 The women's basketball team is currently coached by Joe Tartamella, who became the program's seventh head coach in 2012.
-Since then the team has competed in six postseason tournaments in his seven-year tenure and won one Big East tournament title.
-The program's highest postseason finish came during the 2011–12 season when they advanced to Sweet Sixteen under Kim Barnes Arico lead by WNBA Draft picks, Nadirah McKenith and Shenneika Smith.
+Since then the team has competed in six post-season tournaments in his seven-year tenure and won one Big East tournament title.
+The program's highest post-season finish came during the 2011–12 season when they advanced to Sweet Sixteen under Kim Barnes Arico led by WNBA draft picks, Nadirah McKenith and Shenneika Smith.

 Since then the program has had two additional WNBA selections, in Aliyyah Handford and Danaejah Grant, who helped add a fourth Big East tournament championship in 2016.